 The origins of Thaba-Bosiu’s name are unclear and numerous versions exist.
 The most interesting is that, to intimidate enemies, magic herbs were placed on a rope, which was wrapped around the mountain.
 When intruders crossed the rope at night, they were overcome with the drugged-like sensation that Thaba-Bosiu was ‘growing’ and thus an unconquerable mountain.

-At the mountain’s base is a visitor information centre where you can organise a guide to walk with you to the top.
+At the mountain’s base is a visitor information centre where you can organize a guide to walk with you to the top.
 Horse riding is also available.

-The cultural village adjoining the visitor information centre has a traditional Basotho village, museum and amphitheatre.
+The cultural village adjoining the visitor information centre has a traditional Basotho village, museum, and amphitheater.

 Bokong Nature Reserve